philmayes/midi_maker/README.md

 ### bar
 Format: `bar chords=chord1,chord2...`

+The chords can be preceded by a duration; if not, a quarter note is assumed.

 ### mute
 The voices created with the `voice` command are initially all audible.
 Turn one or more voices off with `mute voices=vname1,vname2...`.
 Turn all voices off with `mute voices=all`.The inverse of `mute` is `hear`.